yusefnapora/minty/README.md

 To deploy to an ethereum testnet, see the [Hardhat configuration docs](https://hardhat.org/config/) to learn how to configure a JSON-RPC node.
 Once you've added a new network to the Hardhat config, you can use it by setting the `HARDHAT_NETWORK` environment variable to the name of the new network when you run `minty` commands.
 Alternatively, you can change the `defaultNetwork` in `hardhat.config.js` to always prefer the new network.

 Deploying this contract to the Ethereum mainnet is a bad idea since the contract itself lacks any access control.
 See the [Open Zeppelin article](https://docs.openzeppelin.com/contracts/3.x/access-control) about what access control is, and why it's important to have.

+## Configuration

+Configuration are stored in [`./config/default.js`](./config/default.js).

+The `start-local-devnet.sh` script will try to run a local IPFS daemon, which Minty will connect to on its default port.
+If you've already installed IPFS and configured it to use a non-standard API port, you may need to change the `ipfsApiUrl` field to set the correct API address.

+The `pinningService` configuration option is used by the `minty pin` command to persist IPFS data to a remote pinning service.

+The default configuration is setup to pin data to [Pinata](https://pinata.cloud), and it expects a Pinata JWT access token to be set to the `PINATA_API_TOKEN` environment variable.

+If you don't have an API token, either get a free one or configure a different pinning service.
+With no pinning service, everything apart from the `minty pin` command should still work.

 ### Mint a new NFT